Policy Brief

 Financing strategy and the Climate Emergency Fund

 The Climate Emergency Fund is the mechanism for funding the various Carbon Neutral Roadmap initiatives.
 However, how the fund operates is not clear.
 The Roadmap has a section headed “Financing Strategy – Carbon Neutral Roadmap – strategic policy 3”.
 This states that the Fund “will maintain a hypothecated revenue stream to fund Jersey’s decarbonisation”.
-Three stages are proposed to identify the funding –
+Three stages were proposed to identify the funding –

 Short-term, using resources already in the fund to support policies in the first stage (2022-2026).